dublado/csabapalfi.github.io/_posts/2015-09-11-container-camp-ldn-2015.md

 Ben told us about lessons learnt while building [scrapbook](http://www.joinscrapbook.com/).
 It's training environments allow running arbitrary code by learners in containers.

-Few interesting lessons included `--ulimit nproc` to prevent fork bombs.
+Few interesting lessons included `--ulimit nproc` to disarm fork bombs.
 I also didn't know that `--net=host` allows **shutting down the docker host from a container**.
 It's worth watching out for ways how **a container can fill your disks**: logging, fallocate, truncate, dd.
 Also etc/hosts mounted from host and can be filled with garbage. **Network bandwith** -in and out- is also worth keeping an eye on.

-Tools to help recognizing malicious activity include docker diff, looking at bash_history or sysdig.
+Tools to help recognizing malicious activity include docker diff, bash_history or sysdig.
 Also **The Warden** is an upcoming tool from Ocelot Uproar.

 ## <a id="diogo"></a> Diogo Mónica - Docker Content Trust ★